 Feola raced under the colours of Lord Derby, who leased the filly from royal patronage in 1936 as a three year old.
 The King had passed away in January and the entire racing stock was leased until a resolution could be made pertaining to the King’s thoroughbred holdings.
 The subsequent abdication from the throne by his son Edward VIII in December of 1936 would then see the Thoroughbred program go to the second eldest son of King George V, Prince Albert.
 Albert would assume the regnal name of George VI, his full name was Albert Frederick Arthur George, and would enthusiastically embrace racing during his reign as monarch.
 Furthermore, he was to be instrumental in encouraging his daughter Elizabeth’s love for horses and racing.

 Feola was considered as one of the top fillies of her generation during her three year old campaign.
 She came second in the 1000 Guineas to Lord Derby’s great filly Tide-way and third in the Epsom Oaks to Lovely Rosa.
 She was retired due to injury.
-Feola would produce ten foals, eight of which were fillies, with three of her daughters and one son becoming stakes winners.
+Feola went on to produce ten foals, eight of which were fillies, with three of her daughters and one son becoming stakes winners.

 However, due to King George VI and then his daughter Queen Elizabeth II operating the Royal Stud on their own personal family wealth and not with public or government money, there would have to be culling of breeding stock in order to maintain the program financially.
 Hard choices were needed to ensure that the operation ran within budget.
 Subsequently many of the better broodmares from families such as Feola’s were sold in order to keep the Thoroughbred program in the black.
-Savvy breeders from around the world would benefit from such sales.
+Savvy breeders from around the world benefited from such sales.

 The first foal produced by Feola was a filly named Foretaste.
 She was a bay sired by the Aga Khan III’s good stakes winner Umidwar.
 Foretaste won one race as a three year old and later produced daughters Windy Cliff, Good Vintage, Forest Hills and Fontarabie.
 Windy Cliff is the dam of Ascot Gold Cup and Prix du Cadran winner Lassalle, as well as stakes placed Serjanie.
 Serjanie in turn is the dam of graded stakes winner Sir Brink.

-Forest Hills was exported to the US and would produce multi stakes winner Satan’s Hills, while Good Vintage became a stakes producer in Australia.
+Forest Hills was exported to the U.S. and would produce multi stakes winner Satan’s Hills, while Good Vintage became a stakes producer in Australia.
 Fontarabie is the dam of stakes winners Fontarabal, Fontabal and Sonbie, the latter of which is the dam of multi stakes winner Prepaid.

 Two more full sisters to Sideral, unraced Pleyades and stakes winner Sagitaria also became producers of noteworthy stakes winning offspring.
 The family of Feola in South America has been a very productive family.

-Feola was barren for the next breeding season, but in 1941 she would produce her third successive daughter.
+Feola was barren for the next breeding season, but in 1941 she produced her third successive daughter.
 Bred by King George VI, Knight’s Daughter was by July Cup winner Sir Cosmo.
 Knight’s Daughter won three of her four starts during the limited war time racing schedule she was to take part in, and was retired due to injury.
 She produced four foals for the King, the first three amounting to nothing significant on the track, but the fourth was Love Game, sired by the King’s 2000 Guineas winner Big Game.

 Love Game won the Kingsclere Stakes as a two year old during her only racing year.
 She was sold as a potential broodmare, as the King’s breeding advisers were trying to keep the breeding population to a workable level.
-Love Game would produce the excellent broodmare Nas-Mahal by Nasrullah after she was relocated to the US.
-Nas-Mahal produced seven stakes winners including champion three year old filly Turkish Trousers and Hollywood Derby winner Tell.
+Love Game would produce the excellent broodmare Nas-Mahal by Nasrullah after she was relocated to the U.S. Nas-Mahal produced seven stakes winners including champion three year old filly Turkish Trousers and Hollywood Derby winner Tell.
 Also within this side of the Feola family are grade/group one winners Balzac, Craelius and Snap Apple, as well as multi stakes winners Epidaurus, Celine, Petalia and Good Economics.

-King George VI would sell Knight’s Daughter in foal to Watling Street at the Newmarket December sales to one A.B.
+King George VI sold Knight’s Daughter in foal to Watling Street at the Newmarket December sales to one A.B.
 “Bull” Hancock.
 The price was two thousand and five-hundred guineas.
 The foal she was carrying was a filly named Yarmouth, a minor winner of only one race from sixteen starts.
 Yarmouth died young, but did produce a stakes winning filly named Salt Lake, who in turn is the grand dam of stakes winners Slip Screen and Tuscarora.

 Knight’s Daughter however will always be revered for her contributions to Thoroughbred history for the two full siblings she produced by Princequillo, the colt Round Table and the filly Monarchy.
 Round Table is one of the greatest Thoroughbreds of the twentieth century.
 He was from the legendary foal crop of 1954 which included Bold Ruler, Iron Liege, Gallant Man, Nearctic, Barbizon and King Hairan.
 In fact he was born within hours of Bold Ruler at Claiborne Farm and would return to stand stud beside his rival there.